 Important Android P Links

 If you’re a developer you’ll want to go to the Android P Developer page.
 Google also released an Android P program overview with tons of helpful information.
 Then, don’t forget to submit feedback to help improve the software moving forward.
+You can read the 4th preview release notes here.

 For starters, you can try the Android P beta on any of 11 different phones from seven manufacturers.
 The list of supported phones is: Google Pixel/XL, Google Pixel 2/XL, OnePlus 6, Essential PH-1, Sony Xperia XZ2, Nokia 7 Plus, Oppo R15 Pro, Xiaomi Mi Mix 2S, and Vivo X21/UD.

 These manufacturers just released more information too.
-Sadly, the OnePlus 5T isn’t a part of this group, and only the unannounced OnePlus 6.
+Sadly, the OnePlus 5T isn’t a part of this group, and only the new OnePlus 6.
 For more information click on these links from Essential, Nokia, Sony, Vivo, and Oppo to get started.

 Join the Android P Beta Program and Try it Today